gaurav22m/gaurav22m/README.md

 - 👋 Hi, I’m @gaurav22m
-- 👀 I’m interested in Artificial Intelligence and Cyber Security and Football.
+- 👀 I’m interested in Artificial Intelligence and Football.
 - 🌱 I’m currently learning AI & ML
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me